DiacOvidiu/Proiect.Final.Testare.Manuala/README.md

 Project Requirements

  - The user should be able to register
- - The user should be able to login usgin a registered account
+ - The user should be able to login using a registered account
  - The user should be able to browse the store
  - The user should be able to add a product to the cart
  - The user should be able to customise the cart (add, update, delete)